For solo operators

 On your own

-You're the consultant, the fractional exec, the one-person service business.
+You're the consultant, the fractional exec, the freelancer, the one-person service business.
 Also the marketer, the support team, and the bookkeeper.
 There's no one to delegate to, so you delegate to AI and learn to manage it like staff.

 02